lutskanu/cutwise-docs/_projects/2019-07-21-workshop-description.md

 ---
-title: Diamond Optical Performance Course
+title: The vibrant way of point-of-sale communication: controlled balance of messages for right and left brain sides
 date: 2020-01-17 00:00:00
 ---

-##### The vibrant way of point-of-sale communication: controlled balance of messages for right and left brain sides

 **Who this course is for**
 <ol type="disc" class="custom-full-program-padding">